Problems with air ventilation in offices

 Office building environmental air systems commonly experience several problems with air movement and temperature.
-Here we look at the 5 most common problems and why Prihoda fabric ducting is well placed to provide solutions to most problems.
+Here we look at the 5 most common issues and how Prihoda fabric ducting can help you solve these problems.

-Often caused by insufficient air volume or – more likely – poor distribution of air within the space, so that parts of the office building are getting no fresh air or recirculated air at all.
-Stale air leads to tiredness and illnesses and can create the situation known as sick building syndrome.
+Often caused by insufficient air volume or, more likely, poor distribution of air within the space, so that parts of the office building are getting no fresh or recirculated air at all.
+Stale air leads to occupant tiredness and illnesses and can create the situation known as sick building syndrome.

-The Prihoda fabric duct is installed so that the entire surface of the duct is in the room; the entire surface is permeable and is always leaking air – across the whole surface area – all along the duct.
-We often also make this air ‘directional’ as it leaves the duct so that we know it’s heading towards areas with little or no circulation.
+A Prihoda fabric duct is installed so that the entire surface of the duct is in the room.
+The whole surface can be permeable and leak air through the entire surface area and all along the duct.
+We often also make this flowing air ‘directional’ as it leaves the duct so that we know it’s heading towards areas with little or no circulation.

-One of the most common complaints in offices is that of velocity.
-Cold air is worse than warm air as it causes a stiff neck and can lead to time off work for some employees.
-The constant stream of air at a noticeable velocity (say more than 0.35- 0.50m/s) is stressful and creates situations where it can be hard to concentrate – in a very similar way to noise problems in an office.
+Draughts are one of the most common complaints in office ventilation.
+Cold air is worse than warm air, as it causes a stiff neck and can even lead to time off work for some employees.
+The constant stream of air at a noticeable velocity (say, more than 0.35- 0.50m/s) is stressful and creates situations where it can be hard to concentrate – in a very similar way to noise problems in an office.